 If I don’t start Further Maths straight away can I do it later?

 If you find that you are keen to take up Further Maths at the end of the Lower Sixth (because you have enjoyed Maths and/or Further Maths would be useful for a particular university application or a career path) then there is the option to study AS Further Maths in the Upper Sixth.
-You would then study four subjects in your final, one of which would be A Level Maths and one the AS Further Maths.
+You would then study four subjects in your final year, one of which would be A Level Maths and one the AS Further Maths.

 I’m expecting a Grade 6 in GCSE Maths – can I do Further Maths?